 As North Carolina’s restaurants, hotels, attractions and businesses reopen after the COVID-19 stay-at-home order, Count On Me NC is a mutual pledge and public health initiative that empowers guests and businesses to help keep everyone safe and protected.
 Our Environmental Health team encourages all restaurants in Granville and Vance Counties to complete the training modules for restaurant owners/operators, front of house, and back of house staff.

 GVPH continues to work closely with our partners across Granville and Vance counties including hospitals, private providers, school systems, community health centers, senior centers, county and city governments, churches, and many others to provide education and guidance regarding mitigation efforts.
+In doing so, GVPH has provided memos for some of our partners with additional guidance.
+See below for most recent memos:

 Overall Health & Economic Assistance